-As the COVID-19 public health crisis began to hit NYC, we immediately went to work to ensure that New Yorkers would not face eviction nor be forced to continue to gather in the city's housing courts to defend their homes.
+As the COVID-19 public health crisis began to hit NYC in March 2020, we immediately went to work to ensure that New Yorkers would not face eviction nor be forced to continue to gather in the city's housing courts to defend their homes.
 We delivered a letter to Mayor de Blasio that more than 100 organizations signed on to and worked with our partners to garner more than 16,000 petition signatures to Governor Cuomo.
 In less than a week, we won an eviction moratorium for New York State tenants, residential and commercial.
 Housing courts across the state are effectively closed, with exceptions for illegal lockouts, serious housing code violations, and repair orders.
 Tenants can still get needed repairs and back into their apartments if they are locked out, but landlords can't evict.
 As of 10/1/2020, due to the Governor and State Legislature's failure to act and extend a moratorium to protect New Yorkers from evictions, there is no longer a comprehensive eviction moratorium.

 You can also always call the Housing Court Answers hotline at 212-962-4795 with any questions.